-On October 31, 2015, the Company completed the acquisition of 100% interest in the assets of the New York Fries business from 122164 Canada Ltd. for a purchase price of \$40.6 million, which was settled in cash (less a \$4 million holdback), and added an additional 120 restaurants in Canada and 36 restaurants internationally, of which 140 locations were franchised and 16 locations were corporately owned and operated.
+On October 31, 2015, the Company completed the acquisition of a 100% interest in the assets of the New York Fries business from 122164 Canada Ltd. for a purchase price of approximately \$40.6 million, which was settled in cash (less a \$4 million holdback).
+The acquisition added an additional 120 restaurants in Canada and 36 restaurants internationally to the Company's restaurant portfolio.
+As at December 30, 2018, there were a total of 159 New York Fries locations.